Line made out of helixes.

 Engagement

-ESS new Instagram account, along with Facebook, serves as a key channel for building and engaging an audience.
-The profile is a personal blog, with posts focused on design inspiration and behind the scenes glimpses of Emmy’s process.
+ESS's new Instagram account, along with Facebook, serves as a key channel for building and engaging an audience.
+The profile is a personal blog, with posts focused on design inspiration and behind the scenes glimpses of Emmy's process.
 I created informational posts in the form of seamless carousels, which are important for an emerging brand to introduce itself.
-Additional efforts include short-form video content documenting construction progress.

 Instagram profile page of emelinespraguestudios, an interior design studio based in Westchester, NY.
 The feed includes interior design and consultation images, with photos of a construction site, interior decor, and a Christmas tree inside a house.